Sathish292004/SpringWeb_JobAppplication/README.md

 # 💼 SK Job Portal

 SK Job Portal is a web application built using Spring Boot, JSP, Maven, and Bootstrap.
-It allows users to view job opportunities, add new job postings, and explore job details through a responsive and user-friendly interface.
-The application follows the Spring MVC architecture (Controller → Service → Repository) and currently uses in-memory storage (ArrayList) to manage job data, making it ideal for learning and demonstrating Spring Boot web development concepts.
+Users can view job opportunities, add new job postings, and explore job details through a responsive and user-friendly interface.
+The project follows the Spring MVC architecture (Controller → Service → Repository) and uses in-memory storage (ArrayList) to manage job data.
+It is designed as a learning project to demonstrate Spring Boot web application development concepts.

 ---

 ## 🚀 Features